 This begins our two part series on

 .
 We’ll cover general resume advice and the nuances that apply to actuarial resumes in particular.
-If needed, we’ll have another part on Q&A, so post your questions in the comments below.
+We’ll be providing a step-by-step guide coming soon.

 Actuarial Resumes vs Normal Resumes

 The main difference in an actuarial resume vs a normal resume is the prominence of actuarial exams.
 In the actuarial career field, there is a large importance given to the passing of actuarial exams, and we’ve covered how to pass actuarial exams in a separate section.

 Your actuarial exams passed should be in a prominent (easily seen) section of your resume.
 Generally this means near the top, in bold if need be.
 State which exams you’ve passed, remembering to cater the naming to the job you’re applying for.
 Suppose you’ve passed the preliminary exams.
 If you are applying for a life position, I would state it as

 SOA Exams Passed: P, FM, MLC, MFE, and C If you are applying for a P&C insurance position, I would state it as